 Having established the properties of equilibria in the various regimes, we now turn to the question of how various parameters affect the incidence of fraud.
 We show that, while certain results are constant across regimes, others depend heavily on whether the regime is Skeptical or Optimistic.
 In particular, the Skeptical regime is the more intuitive case; here, monitoring discourages fraud, and other parameter effects are as one would expect.
 By contrast, the Optimistic regime is counterintuitive; here, monitoring encourages fraud, and several parameter effects are the reverse of what one would expect.
-We then turn to a discussion of how our results are affected by dynamic considerations.
+We discuss the practical implications of these results.
+Finally, we discuss how our model's implications are affected by dynamic considerations.